Readmikenow is a freelance writer who enjoys researching music, movies, history, and more.

 Benny Hill is a legendary comedian and actor.
 He is best remembered for The Benny Hill Show.
 Its format was a compilation of burlesque, slapstick, as well as double entendre.
 The show was a combination of live comedy and filmed segments.
 Almost every episode of the show included Hill performing in some way.
 In 1971, The Benny Hill Show peaked in its popularity with over 21 million viewers.
 It was also exported to more than 96 countries around the world.

 On January 21, 1924, Alfred Hawthorne (Benny) Hill was born in Southampton, England.
 His father was named Alfred Hill and worked at selling condoms.
 He later became a manager of a surgical appliance store.
-His father, and grandfather whose name was Henry Hill, each worked as circus clowns at some point in their lives.
+His father and grandfather each worked as circus clowns at some point in their lives.
 His mother's name was Helen née Cave.

 Benny Hill worked a variety of jobs before he began his comedy career.
 He was an assistant stage manager with a touring review, a milkman, a drummer, as well as a bridge operator.
 In 1942, when World War II started, Hill was trained as a mechanic by the British Army.
 After September 1944, he was a searchlight operator and truck driver in Normandy.
 After this time, he was transferred to the British Army's Combined Services Entertainment division.